 Location and Boundaries: Avon Rolling Valley Farmland is situated to the far north of the District.
-Its boundaries are defined by the 60m contour where it meets the higher ground of F1: Abbots Leigh Sandstone Uplands to the south; and by the M5/edge of the District to the north.
-Two outliers of the character area are located between Easton-in-Gordano/Pill and the M5 motorway.
+Its boundaries are defined by the 60m contour where it meets the higher ground of F1: Abbots Leigh Sandstone Uplands to the south and by the edge of the District defined by the south bank of the River Avon to the north.